Chairman's Statement

 Overview of Financial Performance

-For the FPE 2022, the Group reported a lower revenue of RM305.01 million as compared to RM325.93 million attained in the previous financial year 31 December 2020 ("FYE 2020").
-By applying a proportional adjustment to annualise the 15-month results, there is a 25% decrease in revenue, which is mainly due to lesser contribution from the trading and construction sectors.
+For the FYE 2023, the Group reported a lower revenue of RM159.57 million as compared to RM305.01 million attained in the FPE 2022.
+By applying a proportional adjustment to annualise the 12-month results, there is a 35% or approximately RM84.44 million decrease in revenue, which was mainly due to lower contribution from the construction sector.

 Moving Forward

-The Group will continue to practise prudent spending and efficient management of its cashflow while leveraging on its experienced management team to pursue new projects and investment that match our business objectives.
+The Group will continue to practise prudent spending and efficient management of its cashflow while leveraging on its experienced management team to pursue new projects and investments that match our business objectives.
 We will adopt a cautious approach to enhance our order book by exploring new business opportunities.
 We will stay focused with our key emphasis to improve project delivery and stringent project financial management in order to weather through the current challenging business environment.

 Corporate Governance